Exploring the Radio Universe

 As an assistant scientist at the National Radio Astronomy Observatory (NRAO), I study the dynamics galaxies in the Universe by using a variety of telescopes.
 I use the 305-m Arecibo, 100-m Green Bank, Very Large Array radio telescopes (above), IRAM 30-meter, and Palomar Hale Telescope to study the dynamics of these galaxies near and far.

 In additon, I'm fascinated by the current revolution in astronomy dealing with large datasets.
 I write software dealing with the visualization and mining of these datasets at radio frequencies.
-I work on the Green Bank Telescope data archive, and the Very Large Array calibration pipeline.
+I work on some of the calibration pipeline software for our telescope arrays.
+I've also worked on the Green Bank Telescope data archive, and the Very Large Array calibration pipeline.

 I'm interested in studying and working with 3D graphics.
 The animation above is a 3D volume rendering of the velocity field based on data from the PSCz catalogs (Saunders et al. 2000 and Schmoldt et al. 1999).